netzob/netzob/README.rst

 Netzob's source code is mostly made of Python (90%) with some specific extensions in C (6%).
 It includes a graphical interface based on GTK3.

-The tool is made of a core (officialy maintained) and of bunch of plugins.
-Some plugins are provided by the team while other plugins are created and managed directly by users.
+The tool is made of a core (officially maintained) and of bunch of plugins (exporters, importers, ...).
+Some plugins are provided by the team while others are created and managed directly by users.

 More Information